Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 1.md

 child entities.
 At runtime, such entities have `LodCrossfade`, `UseMmiRangeLodTag`, and either `MmiRange2LodSelect` or `MmiRange3LodSelect`.

+Lastly, Kinemation supports Mesh LODs.
+At runtime, it does this with the `MeshLod` component and optionally the `MeshLodCurve` component for automatic evaluation. `MeshLodCrossfadeMargin` is a component on the `worldBlackboardEntity` which can be used to define a global crossfade transition margin between all Mesh LOD levels.

+LOD Group can be used alongside LOD Pack and Mesh LOD.
+However, Mesh LODs are only respected for meshes that are at LOD 0 level of a LOD Pack.
+This way, Mesh LODs can be used for LOD Pack level 0, while an imposter or fadeout can be used for later levels of the LOD Pack.
+All three LOD systems will coordinate ownership of the `LodCrossfade` component.

 ### Unique Meshes

 Renderer entities can be set up with a Unique Mesh.
 This is a mesh pooled at